 Is the ryokan appropriate for non-Japanese guests?

 Absolutely.
-In fact, most of Shizuka Ryokan’s guests are from Australia, keen to experience true Japanese culture and hospitality at first hand.
-Some of these guests may have traveled to Japan, some enjoy Japanese cuisine or other facets of its myriad culture and many visitors are simply curious to experience a truly unique one-of-a-kind environment.
-A small minority of guests are Japanese residents of Australia who are perhaps feeling a little homesick for tatami flooring, futon bedding, home style cuisine and shiatsu massages.
-Shizuka Ryokan also attracts international visitors from many countries, particularly China, South-East Asia, Europe, the Americas and New Zealand.
+In fact, most of Shizuka Ryokan’s guests are Australians keen to experience Japanese culture and hospitality.
+Some guests may have travelled to Japan, others enjoy Japanese cuisine, and many visitors seek to experience a unique stay.
+A few guests are Japanese residents of Australia who are feeling a little homesick for tatami flooring, futon bedding, home style cuisine and shiatsu massage.
+Shizuka Ryokan attracts international visitors from many countries.

 Is it an appropriate place for children?

-Shizuka Ryokan is fundamentally an adult retreat, offering tranquility and respite from the rigours of modern life.
+Shizuka Ryokan is an adult retreat, offering tranquillity and respite from the rigours of modern life.
 Accordingly, the absence of televisions and telephones from guestrooms is considered by guests to be a distinct advantage.
-Beyond the extensive range of spa treatments, there are intentially few other activities on offer within the retreat itself.
-Accordingly, it is not an appropriate place for babies or children.
-In the interests of all our guests, please understand that Shizuka Ryokan cannot accept bookings for babies and children under the age of 16.
+Beyond the extensive range of spa treatments, there are intentionally few activities on offer within the retreat itself.
+It is not an appropriate place for babies or children.
+In the interests of all our guests, please understand that Shizuka Ryokan cannot accept bookings for people under the age of 16.

 Can you cater for any special dietary needs?

 Shizuka Ryokan features traditional Japanese cuisine.
 Four nights a week, we prepare a multiple course banquet dinner.
 A choice of Japanese or Continental breakfast is available daily.
 We cater to vegans, vegetarians, coeliacs, diabetics, and so on.
 We are happy to discuss and accommodate dietary requirements.
 Please advise at the time of booking.